-- Freehold land amounting to 6.51 crore (Previous year 6.51 crore) covering an area of 1485.19 hectare (Previous year 1485.19 hectare) has been recorded in revenue records in favour of the Government of India through the Government of Jammu & Kashmir, in possession of Salal Power Station (a Power Station of NHPC Limited).
-Title deeds in respect of freehold land of the Power Station amounting to '0.01 crore (Previous year '0.01 crore) covering an area of 4.76 hectare (Previous year 4.76 hectare) is however, yet to be executed/passed. a) - Title deeds/title in respect of freehold land amounting to 9.95 crore (Previous year 13.36 crore) covering an area of 153.55 hectare (Previous year 150.93 hectare) and lease deeds in respect of leasehold land amounting to 310.04 crore (Previous year 297.34 crore) covering an area of 627.25 hectare (Previous year 766.20 hectare) are yet to be executed/passed Q - Land Leasehold includes 2.72 hectare (Previous year 2.72 hectare) taken from Sashastra Seema Bal (SSB) for Subansiri Upper Project on lease for a period of 99 years at notional value of 1/-.
+- Freehold land amounting to ₹ 6.51 crore (Previous year ₹ 6.51 crore) covering an area of 1485.19 hectare (Previous year 1485.19 hectare) has been recorded in revenue records in favour of the Government of India through the Government of Jammu & Kashmir, in possession of Salal Power Station (a Power Station of NHPC Limited).
+Title deeds in respect of freehold land of the Power Station amounting to ₹ 0.01 crore (Previous year ₹ 0.01 crore) covering an area of 4.76 hectare (Previous year 4.76 hectare) is however, yet to be executed/ passed. a) - Title deeds/title in respect of freehold land amounting to ₹ 9.95 crore (Previous year ₹ 13.36 crore ) covering an area of 153.55 hectare (Previous year 150.93 hectare) and lease deeds in respect of leasehold land amounting to ₹ 310.04 crore (Previous year ₹ 297.34 crore ) covering an area of 627.25 hectare (Previous year 766.20 hectare) are yet to be executed/ passed. (a - Land Leasehold includes 2.72 hectare (Previous year 2.72 hectare) taken from Sashastra Seema Bal (SSB) for Subansiri Upper Project on lease for a period of 99 years at notional value of ₹ 1/-.
 Out of this area, 1.06 hectare (Previous year 1.06 hectare) has been handed over to ITBP.
-5 - Freehold Land includes 8 hectare (Previous year 8 hectare) of land being used by Loktak Downstream Hydroelectric Corporation Limited (LDHCL) (A Joint Venture Company of NHPC and the Government of Manipur) for a consideration of '100 per annum as rent, for which a lease agreement has been entered between NHPC and LDHCL - Underground works amounting to 629.38 crore (Previous Year 623.18 crore), created on Land Right to use, are included under the relevant heads of Property, Plant and Equipment. - Adjustments to Gross Block include adjustment for Foreign Exchange Rate Variation, depreciation charged and capitalized during construction of a project - Pending approval of revised cost estimates (RCE) of Sewa II, Chamera III, Teesta Low Dam III, Uri II & Parbati III Power Stations, capital expenditure actually incurred on these power stations has oeen considered for capitalisation.
-6 5 6 - Refer para no. 9 of Note No 34 for information of non-current assets equitably mortgaged/hypothecated with banks as security for related borrowings - Foreign Exchange Rate Variation included in Adjustments to assets are as follows:
+7 - Freehold Land includes 8 hectare (Previous year 8 hectare) of land being used by Loktak Downstream Hydroelectric Corporation Limited (LDHCL) (A Joint Venture Company of NHPC and the Government of Manipur) for a consideration of ₹ 100 per annum as rent, for which a lease agreement has been entered between NHPC and LDHCL.
+3 - Adjustments to Gross Block include adjustment for Foreign Exchange Rate Variation, depreciation charged and capitalized during construction of a project.